 – There is no central religious body or formal religious institution in Hinduism.
 This is one of the most unique Hinduism facts.

-– Various aspects of Hinduism like Vedic knowledge, Ayurveda, Yoga and even hypnotism is considered as a way of life and not superstition.
+– Various aspects of Hinduism like Vedic knowledge, Ayurveda, Yoga, and even hypnotism are considered as a way of life and not superstition.

 – Hinduism is believed to be the founder of the institution of marriage.

 – Sanskrit is one of the oldest languages in existence.
-Vedic Sanskrit can be traced back to the 2nd millennium BCE and considered as the mother of all languages.
+Vedic Sanskrit can be traced back to the 2nd millennium BCE and is considered the mother of all languages.

 – The Nasadiya Sukta or the Hymn of Creation in the Rig Veda mentions the Universe beginning from a point (Bindu) through heat.
 The notion closely resembles the scientific idea of the Big Bang theory.